 Sunday we slept in which was nice.
 Then we drove to get breakfast at the Flying Yolk in Simi Valley.
 I got a breakfast bowl : eggs with cheese, bacon, tater tots, a slice of bread and guacamole on the side.
 It was delicious!
 They also have freshly squeezed orange juice that is yum.

 Then we drove back to LA through the canyons and along the coast.
 We stopped in at Pepperdine university a very prestigious school.
 The grounds were huge and we just drove through them.
 We stopped in Malibu and walked on the pier.
 Here I got an ice cream sandwich made with cookies, so good.

-We got back to LA early evening.
-Then we said goodbye to our aunt and her boyfriend.
+We got back to LA early evening where we said goodbye to our aunt and uncle.
 For supper, we ate with our cousin and his wife at Playa provisions.
 We got octopus and calamari as apps and both were amazing.
 I got a pasta clam dish with carrot juice.
 For dessert we had something fancy.
 The lighting wasn’t good in the place at all so I couldn’t get any pictures.
 But the food was amazing!